xXNbKXx/atlassian-bitbucket-server-integration-plugin/readme.md

 ## Plugin features

-- Support for Jenkins Pipeline and Freestyle projects
+- Support for Jenkins Pipeline, Multibranch Pipeline, and Freestyle projects
 - Secure credential management in Jenkins for cloning from Bitbucket Server
 - Automatic webhook creation in a Bitbucket Server repo when a Jenkins job is saved
 - Quick selection of Bitbucket Server projects and repos for a Jenkins job through a dropdown